exonum/exonum-doc/src/get-started/what-is-exonum.md

 #### Endpoints

-A service has a set of endpoints (realized as REST APIs and WebSockets) using which the service can communicate with the outside world.
+A service has a set of endpoints (realized as REST APIs) using which the service can communicate with the outside world.
 The Exonum framework acts as middleware, dispatching requests among services and abstracting the intricacies of data (de)serialization, access control, and other typical